fisknils/is-scoped-cli/README.md

 > npm -g i @andersatbaca/is-scoped-cli

 ## Using
-  While in the same folder as package.json, do
+  While in the same folder as package.json, run `is-scoped-cli` from your terminal.

+### Example
 ```
 $ is-scoped-cli
 > package name: @andersatbaca/is-scoped-cli